Fix this issue quickly

 - In the Command Prompt (Admin) window, type net stop spooler and hit enter on your keyboard.
 This will switch off the print spooler.

-- Type C:\Windows\System32\spool\PRINTERS and press the Return key.
+- Type “del C:\Windows\System32\spool\PRINTERS* /Q” (without the quotes) and press the Return key.
 The printer job queue will now be erased.

-- Type net start spooler and press enter on your keyboard.
+- Type “net start spooler” (no quotes) and press Enter on your keyboard.
 This will switch the print spooler back on.

 - Turn on your printer and print a file.